grafana/grafana/docs/sources/datasources/prometheus.md

 Grafana includes built-in support for Prometheus.
 This topic explains options, variables, querying, and other options specific to the Prometheus data source.
 Refer to [Add a data source]({{< relref "add-a-data-source/" >}}) for instructions on how to add a data source to Grafana.
 Only users with the organization admin role can add data sources.

 > **Note:** You can use [Grafana Cloud](https://grafana.com/products/cloud/features/#cloud-logs) to avoid the overhead of installing, maintaining, and scaling your observability stack.
-The free forever plan includes Grafana, 10K Prometheus series, 50 GB logs, and more.[Create a free account to get started](https://grafana.com/auth/sign-up/create-user?pg=docs-grafana-install&plcmt=in-text).
+The free forever plan includes Grafana, 10K Prometheus series, 50 GB logs, and more.
+[Create a free account to get started](https://grafana.com/auth/sign-up/create-user?pg=docs-grafana-install&plcmt=in-text).

 ## Prometheus settings